Craniotomy is a surgery to cut a bony opening in the skull. A section of the skull, called a bone

 What happens before surgery?

-In the doctor's office you will review the procedure with your neurosurgeon and have time to ask questions.
+The surgeon will explain the procedure, its risks and benefits, and you will have time to ask questions.
 Consent forms are signed and paperwork completed to inform the surgeon about your medical history (e.g., allergies, medicines, anesthesia reactions, previous surgeries).
-Several days before surgery, your primary care physician will conduct tests (e.g., electrocardiogram, chest x-ray, and blood work) to make sure that you are cleared for surgery.
+Presurgical tests (e.g., blood test, electrocardiogram, chest X-ray) may need to be done several days before surgery.
+Consult your primary care physician about stopping certain medications and ensure you are cleared for surgery.

 If image-guided surgery is planned, an MRI will be scheduled before surgery.
 Fiducials (small markers) may be placed on your forehead and behind the ears.
 The markers help align the preoperative MRI to the image guidance system.
 The fiducials must stay in place and cannot be moved or removed prior to surgery to ensure the accuracy of the scan.